 The Physics Computing Committee has developed a computing resources policy.
 This policy outlines the support and use guidelines for the department.

 This address should be used for most questions concerning computer systems in Physics, from login problems to software requests.
-Please do NOT send e-mail directly to administrators' e-mail addresses -- when you send e-mail to "problem" it helps us keep track of the request queue and makes sure that the problem gets addressed even if one of the administrators is away.
+Please do NOT send e-mail directly to administrators' e-mail addresses -- when you send e-mail to "problem" it creates a ticket which helps us keep track of the request queue and makes sure that the problem gets addressed even if one of the administrators is away.

-In cases of emergencies, please contact one of the system support staff by telephone.
+In cases of emergencies, please contact one of the system support staff.